The Haunted House of Horror: Production

 Michael Armstrong wrote the screenplay, originally entitled The Dark, in 1960 at the age of 15.
 He rewrote the script in 1967, "further developing its darker psycho-sexual themes and sharpening characters and dialogue to reflect the current cynical underbelly beneath the superficial Sixties culture."
 He also added the character of Richard, to be played by David Bowie.
 Armstrong showed it to John Trevelyan, who recommended it to Tony Tenser of Tigon Films.
 Tenser set up the film with American International Pictures (AIP), which wanted it made in England, where it was cheaper to film than in the U.S.

 AIP insisted that a role be written for Boris Karloff, so Armstrong created the role of a detective who used a wheelchair.
 However, Karloff was too ill to play the part and Dennis Price took the role instead.
 AIP also insisted that the two lead characters be played by American actors and that more sex scenes should be added.

 Armstrong wanted the lead role of Chris to be played by Ian Ogilvy.
 However, AIP insisted that either Fabian or Frankie Avalon, both of whom were under contract to AIP, play the part.
 Armstrong wanted Jane Merrow to play the female lead, but Louis Hewyard of AIP wanted Sue Lyon or Carol Lynley.
 Jill Haworth was eventually cast.
 Armstrong originally wrote the part of Richard for Peter McEnery but later rewrote it for David Bowie; he was so keen on Bowie that he wrote a number of cabaret scenes in early drafts specifically for him.
 However, once Avalon was cast, it was feared that Bowie would clash with him.
 Bowie was replaced by Noel Janus, but objections led to him being replaced with Julian Barnes (who had originally been cast as Henry).

 Heyward wrote additional scenes for the film, to the dismay of Armstrong.
 Tenser tried to arrange for both Armstrong's and Heyward's versions to be made, but there was not enough money, so a fourth draft was written that cobbled together all the drafts.

 Shooting

-Some exterior scenes where shot at Bank Hall in Bretherton.
-The interior scenes where shot at the Birkdale Palace Hotel, Southport.
+Exterior scenes were shot at Bank Hall in Bretherton and the Birkdale Palace Hotel, Southport; other locations included Carnaby Street, London and Grim's Dyke, Harrow.

 Sam Arkoff and James Nicholson of AIP hated the original cut that included Heyward's scenes and requested new scenes.
 Armstrong wrote the new scenes and handed them to line producer Gerry Levy, but Levy ignored Armstrong's scenes and wrote his own additional material, including a romance between Gina Warwick and a new character played by George Sewell.
 Levy also added two additional killings, a musical number in the opening scene and a revised closing exposition.

 Armstrong says that among the scenes missing in the final cut of the film were a love story between Gary and Sylvia, "twisted sexual meanderings of the characters," satire of the youth scene and a homosexual subplot.

-Filming locations

-Bank Hall, Bretherton, Lancashire, England, UK;

-Birkdale Palace Hotel, Southport, Merseyside, England, UK;

-Carnaby Street, Soho, London, England, UK;